AIALab-TeamAI/New_Digital_Twin/README.md

 c .
 Enter the git URL for the desired package.
 Note: you can append a version tag to the end of the git url, like #v0.4.0 or #v0.5.0, to declare a specific package version, or exclude the tag to get the latest from the package's main branch.

-  i.For the ROS-TCP-Connector, enter``` https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector```.
+  i.
+For the ROS-TCP-Connector, enter``` https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector```.

-  ii.For Visualizations, enter https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.visualizations.
+  ii.
+For Visualizations, enter https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.visualizations.

 d .Click Add.